the-road-to-graphql/react-graphql-client-library/README.md

 # react-graphql-client

+The library gives you a simple GraphQL client for React applications.
+But it shouldn't be used for production.
+Rather it should be used as inspiration for you and others to contribute to the GraphQL ecosystem.

-A simple GraphQL client for React applications.
-The library is not meant to be a production ready GraphQL client library.
-It hasn't powerful features such as caching or a global state. **But** it works and it should show that it's not too difficult to implement a GraphQL client library.
-You can look into the source code and the example application to see that there is not too much to it.
+The library hasn't powerful features.
+There is no caching, normalization or global state. **But** it works and it should show you that it's not too difficult to start out with the implementation of a simple GraphQL client library.
+You can look into the source code (_src/_) and the example application (_example/_) to see that there is not too much to it.

 If you feel the urge to build a sophisticated GraphQL client library (for React) on top of it, please do it!
-I encourage everyone to contribute to this ecosystem, because there should be more players in this field.
+I encourage everyone to contribute to this ecosystem, because I feel there should be more players in this field.
+I would love to see this library and repository **as inspiration for you and others to contribute to the GraphQL ecosystem**.

 ## Installation